Join Our FREE Live Webinar

 Also, be aware that you must adhere to the New Mexico Real Estate Disclosure Act and Federal laws as part of the disclosure process.

-For example, for homes built before 1978, you must abide by the Residential Lead-Based Paint Hazard Reduction Act of 1992, also referred to as Title X.
+For example, homes built before 1978 must abide by the Residential Lead-Based Paint Hazard Reduction Act of 1992, also known as Title X.

 Do You Need A License To Wholesale Real Estate In New Mexico?

-You don't need a license, but many wholesalers find value in becoming licensed real estate agents to protect their interests better.
-It's important to understand that there are different rules governing licensed and unlicensed real estate practitioners in New Mexico.
+You don't need a license, but many wholesalers find value in becoming licensed real estate agents to better protect their interests.
+It's important to understand that different rules govern licensed and unlicensed real estate practitioners in New Mexico.

 You need to spend some time familiarizing yourself with these differences.
-Many wholesalers also find it valuable to retain the services of an experienced real estate attorney to assist with the legalities of real estate contracts, deal negotiations, and to have as a resource for a variety of questions that may come up in the course of doing business.
+Many wholesalers also find it valuable to retain the services of an experienced real estate attorney to assist with the legalities of real estate contracts and deal negotiations and to have as a resource for a variety of questions that may come up in the course of doing business.

-The New Mexico Real Estate Commission oversees licensing in the state.
-It issues two types of licenses; an associate broker's license and a qualifying broker's license.
+The New Mexico Real Estate Commission oversees licensing in the state and issues two types of licenses: an associate broker's license and a qualifying broker's license.

-The associate's license is the equivalent of a salesperson's license, so let's take a closer look at what the requirements are.
+The associate's license is the equivalent of a salesperson's license, so let's examine the requirements more closely.

 • You must be at least 18 years old, a legal U.S. citizen or lawfully admitted alien, and have a high school diploma or equivalent.